muhyun/SelfDrivingCar-Term1-P1-FindingLaneLines/writeup_template.md

 Even though lanes are solid, lane lines might be partial which means that the lane line might end up in the middle.
 See the left lane line.
 This is an expected result from Hough Transform because there is no line segment of the left lane at the bottom.
 Another thing to be addresses is that lane are rectangles not a single line, which is also expected.
 To address these two, the final lane line drawing function does;

+1. to ignore line segments whose absolute slose is less than 0.5
-1. to find the ending points of each lanes
+2. to find the ending points of each lanes (top and bottom point of left and right lane)
-2. to calculate the slope of each so that the end point at the botoom of each lane could be calculated
+3. to calculate the slope of each so that the end point at the botoom of each lane could be calculated
-3. to draw a solid thick line for the left and right lane
+4. to draw a solid thick line for the left and right lane

 ![Lane lines](./images/6-leftandright.jpg)